 Annual Plan Limits

-Each year the U.S. government adjusts the limits for qualified plans and Social Security to reflect cost-of-living adjustments and changes in the law.
+Each year, the U.S. government adjusts the limits for qualified plans and Social Security to reflect cost-of-living adjustments and changes in the law.
 Many of these limits are based on the “plan year” as defined in the plan document.
 The elective deferral and catch-up limits are always based on the calendar year.
-The below limits apply to Defined Contribution plans.
+The limits below apply to Defined Contribution plans.

-Maximum Compensation
+Maximum Plan Compensation (401(a)(17))

 Limits on benefits and contributions:

-Plan dollar limit $69,000 $66,000 $61,000
+Plan contribution dollar limit (415(c)) $72,000 $70,000 $69,000

 Age 50 Catch-up contributions: